webpack/webpack.js.org/src/content/configuration/output.md

 // if your entry has a default export of `MyDefaultModule` var MyDefaultModule = _entry_return_.default;

-// your users will use your library like:
+// your users will use your library like the following:
 MyDefaultModule.doSomething();
 ```